Fernando B. de Moura, PhD

-Fernando Barreto de Moura, PhD is a post-doctoral research fellow in the Preclinical Behavioral Biology Program at McLean Hospital.
-His research utilizes complex behavioral assays to better understand the in vivo pharmacology and neurobiology of drugs of abuse.
-Dr. Moura’s research projects use cutting-edge neuroimaging techniques concurrently with preclinical models of drug abuse to elucidate neurobiological mechanisms associated with substance abuse disorders.
-He is also interested in using receptor theory and behavioral economics to better model and characterize behaviors related to addiction.
+Fernando de Moura, PhD, is an assistant research pharmacologist in the Laboratory of Behavioral Neuroimaging at McLean Hospital.
+Dr. Moura’s research integrates cutting-edge neuroimaging techniques concurrently with preclinical models to elucidate behavioral and neurobiological mechanisms associated with substance use disorders and other psychiatric conditions.
+Trained as a behavioral pharmacologist, Dr. Moura is also interested in using receptor theory and behavioral economics to better model, characterize, and study substance use disorders preclinically.

 - 2010 BA in Psychology/Biology, The University of Texas at San Antonio